studioneiri/stats-backend/README.md

 ## Local Setup

-Install postgresql.
-If using a Mac, you can download via Brew:
+Install Postgres.
+If using a Mac, you can download Postgres via Brew:
 ```shell
 brew install postgresql
 ```